-The following photo programs can be used as plug-in versions in your
+The following photo programs can be used as plug-in versions in your main photo editor:

-plug-in from the Filter | Two Pilots… menu.
+The plug-in is installed automatically in Adobe Photoshop.
+You can run the plug-in from the Filter | Two Pilots… menu.

 If the plug-in does not appear in the Filter menu, copy the *.8bf file to the Adobe Photoshop plug-ins folder (typically, “C:\Program Files\Adobe\Photoshop 6.0\Plug-Ins\”) .

 If you don’t need the program to work as a plug-in, uncheck the “Adobe Photoshop” checkbox.

 Installation programs as plugins in Photoshop x64 edition

 There are two ways to add a plugin to Photoshop 64-bit: